smogon/pokemon-showdown/CONTRIBUTING.md

 Looking at your surrounding text is also a way to get a good idea of our coding style.

-In particular:

-- Tabs, not spaces (sorry! our more opinionated developers like tabs more)

 ### Strings

 The codebase currently uses a mix of `"` and `'` and `` ` `` for strings.